 Mr. Rahman has 21 years of expertise in the various sectors like Civil Engineering, Auditing, Financial Consultancy, Feasibility Studies, and Tax Advisory and Planning etc. He is also a Certified Sharia Adviser & Auditor (CSAA).
 He is actively involved in taking charge of the technical and organizational interests and advising the company in articulating current business strategies as well as future growth potentials.
 He is responsible to administer different departments and plays an important role in taking the managerial and operational decisions of the organization.
-Mr. Rahman is also the Fellow Member of the Association of Chartered Accountant.
-Mr. Rahman is qualified as a chartered accountant from the institute of the Institute of Chartered Accountants of Banaladok (ICAR).
-Chartered Accountants of Bangladesh (ICAB).
+Mr. Rahman is also the Fellow Member of the Association of Chartered Certified Accountants of Bandladesh (ICAB) Chartered Accountants of Bangladesh (ICAB).